As your blood cholesterol rises, so does your risk of coronary heart disease.

 People with familial or inherited high cholesterol levels have a much higher risk of heart disease early in life.

 If you have a personal or family history of premature heart disease and/or a very high cholesterol level at a young age, you should speak to your physician to see if you are a candidate for genetic testing.
 If you or any of your family members have familial hypercholesterolemia, it is very important to be treated early.

 Making some lifestyle changes is a positive way to control your blood cholesterol levels.

 What you eat has a huge impact on your health.
-Highly processed foods are a major source of saturated fat and are usually high in calories, sodium, sugar and sometimes trans fats.
+Highly processed foods are a major source of saturated fat and are usually high in calories, salt (sodium) and sugar.
 Saturated fat increases LDL or bad cholesterol levels in the blood.

 The Heart and Stroke Foundation recommends that you:

 - Choose a variety of whole and minimally processed foods at every meal.
 This means foods that are either not packaged or have few ingredients.

 - Fill half your plate with vegetables and fruit at every meal.
 Choose vegetables and fruit for snacks.
 Select fresh, frozen or canned vegetables and fruit.
 You want them to be plain, without sauce, sugar or salt added.